nodejs/node/doc/api/test.md

 });
 ```

-Alternativelly, the `.tick` function can be called many times
+Alternatively, the `.tick` function can be called many times

 ```mjs
 import assert from 'node:assert';